Hoasca Tea is harmless to the health

 HEALTH OF THE UDV MEMBERS

-For the União do Vegetal, yet another proof that the Hoasca Tea is harmless to the health is the observation of its effects in the health and lives of its members.
-The social statistics of the Institution are clear: throughout 54 years and currently, approximately 18,500 members that drink the Tea regularly (on average two times a month), there are no records of illnesses due to the use of the Tea, not even in the long term.
-In contrast, among the thousands of disciples with diverse profiles and ages, there are members who are over 80 years old that have been drinking Vegetal regularly since the 1960s and can attest to its benefits.
+For the União do Vegetal, further proof that the Hoasca Tea is harmless to the health is the observation of its effects in the health and lives of its members.
+The social statistics of the Institution are clear: throughout 54 years with approximately 21,000 members that drink the Tea regularly (on average two times a month), there are no records of illnesses due to the use of the Tea, over long term periods..
+In contrast, among the thousands of disciples with diverse profiles and ages, there are members who are over 80 years old that have been drinking Vegetal regularly since the 1960s who can attest to its benefits.